mrocklin/thesis/sympy-stats.md

 $$ \frac{\sqrt{2} e^{- \frac{1}{2} z^{2}}}{2 \sqrt{\pi}} $$

-Using equation solving and differntiation SymPy.stats is able to compute densities of random expressions containing these random variables
+Using equation solving and differentiation SymPy.stats is able to compute densities of random expressions containing these random variables

 ~~~~~~~~~~~~Python
 >>> pdf = density(2*X)